rodneyshupe/Cookbook/Recipes/Entrees-Poultry.rst

 Directions
 ----------
 1. Slice chicken into strips 1/2 inch wide.
 Mix marinade ingredients and marinade chicken for one hour.
 2. Cut green pepper and onions into strips.
 Saute and set a side.
 3. Saute chicken until cooked through.
 At very end sprinkle with Cajun spice and hot sauce and mix.
 Remove from heat and set a side.
 4. Take a tortilla shell and fill with chicken and green pepper and onion mixtures.
 Sprinkle with Ground Pepper, and cheddar cheese.
-Optionally Add extra salsa.
+   Optionally add extra salsa.
 5. Roll up and place in microwave safe baking dish.
 6. Microwave to heat for approx 8 minutes (1 minute per to roll)
 7. Remove from microwave and cover with salsa and Monterey Jack cheese.
 8. Add to preheated to 400 degree oven, for 5 minutes (or until cheese is bubbling.)
 9. Serve with sour cream.